anatawa12/AvatarOptimizer/.docs/content/docs/reference/remove-mesh-by-blendshape/index.md

 ![component.png](component.png)

-You'll see list of blend shapes and check to select blendShapes.
+You'll see list of BlendShapes and check to select blendShapes.
 If some vertices in your mesh is moved more than `Tolerance` by selected BlendShape, this component will remove the vertices.